-With the information collected from the previous step, security testing transitions to identifying vulnerabilities within systems.
-This begins with automated scans initially but quickly develops into deep-dive manual testing techniques.
-During the threat-modeling step, assets are identified and categorized into threat categories.
-These may involve: sensitive documents, trade secrets, financial information but more commonly consist of technical information found during the previous phase.
+With the information collected from the previous step, security testing transitions to identifying vulnerabilities in the network.
+This step typically begins with automated scans but quickly morphs into manual testing techniques using more pointed and direct tools.
+During the threat-modeling phase, assets are identified and categorized into threat categories.
+These may involve sensitive information, trade secrets, financial documents, etc.

-The vulnerability analysis phase involves the documenting and analysis of vulnerabilities discovered as a result of the previous network pen testing steps.
-This includes the analysis of out from the various security tools and manual testing techniques.
+The vulnerability analysis phase involves documenting and analyzing identified vulnerabilities discovered due to the previous network penetration testing steps.
+This step includes the study of various security tools and manual testing techniques.
 At this point, a list of attractive vulnerabilities, suspicious services, and items worth researching further has been created and weighted for further analysis.
 In essence, the plan of attack is developed here.

-Unlike a vulnerability assessment, a network penetration test takes such a test quite a bit further specifically by way of exploitation.
-Exploitation involves actually carrying out the vulnerability's exploit (ie: buffer overflow) in an effort to be certain if the vulnerability is truly exploitable.
-During a RedTeam Security network penetration test, this phase consists of employing heavy manual testing tactics and is often quite time-intensive.
+Unlike a vulnerability assessment, network penetration test takes such a test quite a bit further, specifically by exploitation.
+Exploitation involves carrying out the vulnerability's exploit (i.e., buffer overflow) to determine if the exposure is genuinely exploitable.

-The reporting step is intended to deliver, rank, and prioritize findings and generate a clear and actionable report, complete with evidence, to the project stakeholders.
-The presentation of findings can occur via Webex or in-person – whichever format is most conducive for communicating results.
-At RedTeam Security, we consider this phase to be the most important and we take great care to ensure we've communicated the value of our service and findings thoroughly.
+The reporting step intends to compile, document, and risk rate findings and generate a clear and actionable report, complete with evidence, for the project stakeholders.
+Along with detailed descriptions and screenshots of vulnerabilities and how RedTeam Security's pen testers found them, we provide recommendations based on best practices to remediate those vulnerabilities.
+Reports are delivered via the RedTeam Security client portal, and clients are always given the option to have a report meeting to review findings in more detail with our team.
+At RedTeam Security, we consider this phase the most important and take great care to ensure we've communicated the value of our service and findings thoroughly.

-At RedTeam Security, we understand your network's security is an essential piece of maintaining your organization's overall security strategy.
+At RedTeam Security, we understand your network's security is essential to maintaining your organization's overall cybersecurity strategy.
 Network penetration is a detailed method of identifying any potential vulnerabilities.
-When it comes to your network, we will rigorously test all known exploits and look beyond to identify potential other vulnerabilities.
-From intelligence gathering to identifying potential vulnerabilities to offering solutions, RedTeam Security is committed to ensuring your network's security is the strongest.
-To learn more, contact RedTeam Security today at 612-234-7848.
+Regarding your network, we will rigorously test all known exploits and look beyond to identify potential other vulnerabilities.
+From intelligence gathering to identifying potential exposures to offering solutions, RedTeam Security is committed to ensuring your network's security is the strongest.
+To learn more, contact RedTeam Security today at (952) 836-2770.